grumpycoders/pcsx-redux/docs/Debugging/vram-viewer.md

 ## Lensing

 Holding the CTRL key of your keyboard will bring up a lens, which will show you a locally zoomed version of the VRAM at the location of the mouse cursor.
-The lens can be resized by using the wheel while holding the CTRL key.
+The lens zoom level can be changed by using the wheel while holding the CTRL key.
 Holding the CTRL and Shift buttons while using the wheel will change the size of the lens.
 The lens can be closed by releasing the CTRL key.

 ## The various viewers